Skip to main content

 • quantity of the foods purchased.

-Other inputs that may potentially contaminate eggs need to be suitable for contact with food, such as packaging materials.
+Other inputs that may potentially contaminate eggs need to be suitable for contact with food, such as packaging materials, sugar and salt.

 To comply with this requirement egg processors should obtain information from their suppliers that demonstrates all inputs are suitable for contact with food.